-Sandra Navalli is the Managing Director of the Tamer Center for Social Enterprise at Columbia University.
-The Center trains the next generation of leaders to address social and environmental challenges, by supporting the creation and communication of new ideas, and by providing curricular and extra-curricular opportunities for students.
-Focus areas include: social entrepreneurship, international development and emerging markets, public and nonprofit management, corporate responsibility and sustainability.
-Under the Center, the Tamer Fund for Social Ventures provides seed grants to nonprofit, for-profit, or hybrid early-stage social and environmental ventures.
+Sandra Navalli, OAM is the managing director of the Tamer Center for Social Enterprise at Columbia University.
+The center trains the next generation of leaders to address social and environmental challenges, by supporting the creation and communication of new ideas, and by providing curricular and extra-curricular opportunities for students.
+Focus areas include social entrepreneurship, international development and emerging markets, public and nonprofit management, and corporate responsibility and sustainability.
+Under the center, the Tamer Fund for Social Ventures provides seed grants to nonprofit, for-profit, or hybrid early-stage social and environmental ventures.
 Sandra has over a decade of experience in the social impact field, and previously worked in business and product development for an education technology social venture, management consulting, microeconomic policy, and in corporate law.
-She received an MBA from Columbia Business School and honors degrees in Economics and in Law (B.Ec./LL.B.) from the Australian National University.
+In January 2020, Sandra was awarded with the Australia Day Honors and received the Medal of the Order of Australia (OAM) for her service to international education.
+She received an MBA from Columbia Business School and honors degrees in economics and in law (B.Ec./LL.B.) from the Australian National University.